 Schedules, Recipe Pages, Surveys – Kids can create a schedule for the work day.
 Does everyone want to work at the taco shop today?
 Use this printable employee schedule as a waiting list.

 There is a customer survey in the set of printables too.
 Kids can rate how well they like the food and service using check marks.
 Then, they can tell you their favorite thing about the taco shop by drawing a picture.

 You can help kids write their favorite recipe on a taco recipe page, or kids can draw a picture of their favorite taco.
 I even included a cover page so that you can compile all the pages into a class cookbook.

 Purchase the Printables

+I had so much fun finding ideas and creating resources for this taco shop dramatic play center set-up.
+If I could travel back in time, I would totally make a taco shop down the street from my Barbie mansion.
 I hope that you have fun using these taco shop dramatic play ideas.
 If you want to get the taco shop dramatic printables you can get them at my store.

 Below are some items from Amazon that can be used for the activities mentioned in this article.
 The links below are affiliate links.
 If you happen to purchase something from link, there will be no additional cost to you, but a small portion of your purchase will be used towards the cost of maintaining this website